arcusmaximus/YTSubConverter/README.md

 As long as Fiddler is running (and the rule is enabled), any YouTube video you view will have the specified .ytt file as its subtitles.
 If you make a change to the file, you don't even need to refresh the page in your browser to see it; simply disable and re-enable subtitles in the video, which will cause the YouTube player to "redownload" them.

-## Testing on Android
-Each variant of the YouTube player (web, Android, iOS...) displays subtitles in its own unique way.
-For this reason, it can be useful to test your subtitles in more places than one; after all, subs that look fine on PC might overlap on mobile (because of the bigger font size).
-This section describes how to test your subtitles in the Android app, again without actually having to upload them - or owning an Android device.

-Initial setup is as follows:
-* Install and configure Fiddler as described above.
-* Go to Tools → Options.
-  * On the "HTTPS" tab, click Actions → Export Root Certificate to Desktop.
-  * On the "Connections" tab, enable "Allow remote computers to connect."
-* Restart Fiddler.
-* Install an Android emulator.
-Plenty of free ones are available; the steps below are based on [KOPLAYER](http://www.koplayer.com/).
-* Launch the emulator.
-  * Click "Shared Folder" in the left-hand toolbar and select your Desktop.
-This will open a file explorer in the emulator.
-  * Longpress "FiddlerRoot.cer", click "Move", navigate to /sdcard/Download and click "Move here" in the top menu.
-  * Go to the Home screen and click System tool → Settings → Security.
-From there, click "Install from SD card", navigate to Internal storage → Download and click the FiddlerRoot.cer to install it.
-Give it a name (e.g. "Fiddler") and leave "Credential use" at "VPN and apps."
-  * Click System tool → Settings → Wi-Fi, longpress the network and click "Modify network."
-Expand the Advanced Options, set the proxy type to Manual, enter your PC's host name in "Proxy hostname" and the number 8888 in "Proxy port."
-If you don't know your PC's host name, you can find it out by pressing Windows key + Pause and noting the "PC name."
-  * Install the YouTube app from the Play Store.

-From then on, the YouTube app in the emulator will be subject to the same .ytt redirecting as the YouTube player in your browser.
-Just like with the browser player, loading a changed file into the app is as simple as turning subtitles off and on again.

-Another useful trick to know is that you can enter video ID's (the string of letters and numbers after "watch?v=") in the app's search field.
-This allows you to quickly jump to the video you're working on, not to mention view unlisted videos (such as reuploaded videos on your own channel).

 ## Uploading
 Styled subtitles work on your own videos, but also on those made by others: if a content creator enabled community subtitles on a video, you can upload styled subtitles to it.